Roopaish/Godot-Game-Development/README.md

 Once upon a time Izabella watched Dune and thought is was the Biggest movie of the past two
 ```

-- TextureRect, Label
+- ### TextureRect, Label

 `TextureRect node for background`
 Drag background to Texture in Inspector.
 Press play, when resizing the window, it looks like the background is cutting but not expanding.
 So go back and click on expand.
-Changes won't be reflected on the editor, so add a new scene and come back to the previuos scene, changes will be refelected and the background will look small.
+Changes won't be reflected on the editor, so add a new scene and come back to the previous scene, changes will be reflected and the background will look small.

 Click on the node -> Layout -> Anchors only -> Full rect to measure the bounding rectangle(screen) so it knows where to expand.
 Now click node -> Layout -> Full Rect.
 Now the texture will cover the full rectangle and will shrink and expand on changing screen sizes.